Peter Foster: 2018 bankruptcy

 In January 2018 Foster was declared bankrupt after failing to pay the ACCC $53,714 in costs.

 2018 ordered to testify in murder case

 In February 2018 a Brisbane magistrate ordered Foster to testify in the murder case against John Chardon, who was accused of murdering his wife, Novy Chardon.
 Foster claimed that John Chardon had confessed to shooting Novy in the back because she planned to divorce him.
 Chardon's lawyer did not fight the order.

 In May 2018 Foster claimed that John Chardon had confessed to shooting his wife and weighing down her body to dispose of it by allowing the outgoing tide to pull it out into Southport Seaway.

-2020 arrest
+2020 and 2021 arrests

 On 20 August 2020, Foster was arrested in Port Douglas on alleged links to an international sports trading scam.
 In May 2021, an arrest warrant was issued for Foster after he failed to attend court at the Downing Centre.
 On 7 December 2021 Foster was again arrested in Victoria.

+2022 bail

+In May 2022 Foster was granted bail after being charged with defrauding a pilot from Hong Kong of about two million Australian dollars' worth of Bitcoin.
+The conditions of his bail are that he is to reside with his sister, travel no further than 50km from his address and wear an ankle tracker.